 Like with supplements, the fortified food industry is exceedingly more complex than what meets the eye.
 To find out which enriched foods really are worth your hard-earned money, we turned to leading healthy experts and asked them to share their best recommendations.
-Discover your best options below and then be sure to steer clear of these 30 Things Not to Do If You Want Your Diet to Work.
+Discover your best options below and then be sure to steer clear of these habits ruining your diet before it begins.

 Most skim milk is fortified with vitamin D and A. Vitamin D and A, however, are fat soluble vitamins that need the presence of fat for maximum absorption, which is a problem since skim milk by definition has all of the fat removed from it.
 "Consuming fat alongside these vitamins may help improve the absorption of vitamin D," says Janine Whiteson, MS, author, and nutritionist.
 "Dietary fat stimulates the release of bile into the small intestine, which helps the digestion of fat and fat-soluble vitamins such as D." If you're drinking skim milk on an empty stomach, however, this means you'll want to also eat something that's a healthy source of fat, such as an avocado, some nuts and seeds, an egg on toast, or some fresh produce with olive oil.